futurice/masifunde-fe/README.md

 ## Style guide

-Project uses ESLint AirBnb style guide without semicolons.
+Project uses [ESLint AirBnb style guide](https://github.com/airbnb/javascript) with some tweaks (like no semicolons).
 The `precommit` git hook will automatically run ESLint to check if the code complies with the rules.
 If it fails then it will not push to the repo.